cristiscu/streamlit-for-snowflake/4-deploy-to-snowflake/02-data-viewer-streamlit-app/readme.md

 # Deploy the Hierarchical Data Viewer in Snowflake as a Streamlit App

+Has new *isStreamlitApp* and *getStreamlitAppSession* functions in the *utils.py* module.
 D3 animated charts are not supported, as well as the Streamlit link button.

+## Files

 * **data/*.csv** - CSV test data, to be uploaded in Snowflake tables.
 * **app.py** - Python entry code, to deploy as a Streamlit App in Snowflake.